JorgeJMarroquin/IDMX268-BLOG/src/content/posts/2020-10-24-now-you-see-me-now-you-dont.md

 ---
 <!--StartFragment-->

-If what you want is to give life to your web page projects, if what you want is to step up with the next level of designing, if what you want is to transform your next projects, as well as legacy website, updated with the latest in designing and trends.
-So what you need are CSS transitions and CSS transforms.
-These two tools together can take your website updated and fresh for a user friendly experience.
+If what you want is to give life to your web page projects, if what you want is to step up with the next level of designing, if what you want is to transform your next projects, as well as your legacy websites, to the latest in designs and trends.
+So what you really need are CSS <i>transition</i> and CSS <i>transform</i> properties.

+These two tools together can take your website to become fresh and user friendly.
 In this blog, we will dig into the use of these two properties from a basic perspective.
 To make it simple and easy, I will show you the basics of them for the immediate  implementation on your current projects.
 As the saying goes, "practice makes a master".

 <h2>Let's start with <i>transform</i></h2>